Narrow your search results on Mac

 When you search on your Mac in Spotlight or in Finder and other windows that have a search field, you can use several methods to focus the scope of your searches and the search results.

 Tip: Want to exclude items from Spotlight results?
 Change Siri & Spotlight settings.

 You can add criteria to a basic search.
 For example, you can search for particular kinds of files, or for items created on a particular date.

 Start your search on your Mac in Spotlight or in a Finder window.

-In Finder: Enter your search in the search field, then press Return.
+In a Finder window: Enter your search term in the search field, then press Return.

 Click the Add button on the right side of the search window, below the search field.

 Click the far-left pop-up menu, then choose or add search criteria.

 For example, to search for only a certain type of item instead of all items, choose Kind.
 Or to search for any item whose name contains a particular word or phrase, choose Name.

 To add criteria, choose Other, then select each attribute you want to add.
 For example, to search copyright information, select Copyright in the list of attributes, then click OK.